tdirusso/Lockify/README.md

 - Seamlessly navigate from Lockify to Spotify (web or mobile) to listen to and re-add songs.
 - Easily bring your Spotify playlist back up to date in our database
 - Quickly refresh the dashboard for real time updates.
-- No sweat -- you can effortlessly delete your Lockify account straight from the dashboard.
+- No sweat &mdash; you can effortlessly delete your Lockify account straight from the dashboard.